 Methods of Payment

-Payment can be made by Visa, Mastercard or American Express.
-Please note: Individuals who were born in, are legal permanent residents of, or citizens from the following 5 African countries cannot use this payment option: Cameroon, Gambia, Ghana, Kenya, and Nigeria.
+Payment can be made by Visa, Mastercard, or American Express.
+Please note that individuals who were born in, are legal permanent residents of, or are citizens of the following five African countries cannot use this payment option: Cameroon, Gambia, Ghana, Kenya, and Nigeria.

 - Complete the online form (I-901) as instructed.

 - Enter your name exactly as it appears on your I-20 or DS-2019.

 - Enter the SEVIS ID number on your I-20 or DS-2019 (found in the upper right corner of the F-1 I-20 or upper left of the DS-2019 starting with characters N00...).

 - Print the online receipt after completing the payment form.

 Read the payment instructions and download Form I-901 [pdf].
 Be sure to allow adequate mailing time to send the fee payment and to receive the payment receipt.

 Read the payment instructions for Western Union payment at U.S. Immigration and Customs Enforcement.
 Select the instructions according to whether you are making payment inside or outside the United States and whether you are an F or J student at the bottom of the page.